FlutterOpen/flutter-layouts-exampls/README.md

-## Just for learnning
-### Show some :heart: and star the repo to support the project.Thanks!
+## Just for learnning:_Show some :heart: and star the repo to support the project.Thanks!_
-### This Demo contains contents as follow:
+### This project contains contents are following:
 Scrollview |  Sliver | common layout | Other |
 --- | --- | --- |---
 Page view |   SliverPersistentHeader| Row,Column,CrossAxisAlignment | InkWell